 House Colours: Blue and bronze

-Of all the Hogwarts Houses, Ravenclaws get the least amount of attention over the series.
-They have the least main characters and many Ravenclaws are disgruntled by the fact that some of the characters exemplifying their house strengths and culture (for example, Hermione and Dumbledore) were sorted elsewhere.
-Despite this, Ravenclaws have a strong sense of house identity and fellowship and there are many online communities of friendly Ravenclaws willing to welcome a new member into their fold!
+Of all the Hogwarts Houses, Ravenclaws get the least amount of attention in the Harry Potter series, and they have the fewest main characters.
+Many Ravenclaws are disgruntled by the fact that some characters who exemplify their primary house strengths and culture were sorted elsewhere (for example, Hermione and Dumbledore).
+Despite this, Ravenclaws have a strong sense of house identity and fellowship, and there are many online communities of friendly Ravenclaws willing to welcome a new member into their fold!

-Intelligence: While not all Ravenclaws are naturally intelligent, all members of the house have a strong thirst for knowledge and learning that makes them among the best students in the Wizarding World, which extends to a generally high level of intelligence and knowledge among members of the House.
+Intelligence: While not all Ravenclaws are naturally intelligent, all members of the house have a strong thirst for knowledge and learning that places them among the best students in the Wizarding World, and this quality adds up to a generally high level of intelligence and knowledge among members of the House.

-Curiosity: One of the main traits that defines Ravenclaw House is a desire for exploration, inquiry, and learning.
-Because of this, Ravenclaws are generally highly curious about the world around them and are constantly asking questions to expand their own knowledge.
+Curiosity: One of the main traits that defines the Ravenclaw House is a desire for exploration, inquiry, and learning.
+Ravenclaws are generally highly curious about the world around them and are constantly asking questions to expand their understanding.

-Individuality: Ravenclaws are highly individualistic and don't tend to 'follow the crowd' or succumb to peer pressure.
-In essence, they do what they want to.
+Individuality: Ravenclaws are highly individualistic and don't tend to follow the crowd or succumb to peer pressure.
+In essence, they do what they want to do.
 This is most obviously exemplified by Luna Lovegood, who wears radish-like fruits as earrings and is fiercely true to her own identity, even when people tease her for it.

-Disconnected with the outside world: Because Ravenclaws tend to live inside of their own heads, they can come across as vague or disinterested with others.
+Disconnection From the Outside World: Because Ravenclaws tend to live inside their own heads, they can come across as vague, disconnected, or uninterested.
 Some are genuinely disdainful of others and the outside world, but most simply don't understand that their constant daydreaming is inappropriate in certain situations.

 Arrogance: Ravenclaws can be arrogant about their own intelligence and use it as a justification to view themselves as being better than others.

-Isolated: Some Ravenclaws purposefully isolate themselves from others, even their fellow Ravenclaws.
-This can be for innocent reasons, for example if they want to be alone to study for an upcoming test or read a good book, but it can also be a byproduct of arrogance; they may view themselves as being better than others and therefore not want to associate with inferiors.
+Isolation: Some Ravenclaws purposefully isolate themselves from others... even from their fellow Ravenclaws.
+This isolation can occur for innocent reasons—for example, if they want to be alone to study for an upcoming test or read a good book—but it can also be a byproduct of arrogance.
+They may view themselves as being better than others and may be unwilling to associate with inferiors.

 Founder: Salazar Slytherin